manas421/LangGraph_Test/README.md

 1. main_basic.py : creates a basic 1D graph which invokes a chatbot and returns answer
 ![graph_basic](./output_basic.png)

-2. main.py : creates a bit more complex graph which checkes the user request.
+2. main.py : creates a bit more complex graph which checks the user request.
 Classifies it as 'emotional' or 'logical'.
 It redirects emotional requests to 'therapist' agent and logical request to 'logical' agent.
 ![graph](./output.png)